 trying to get hard and was often surprised to get long-lasting

-So I started experimenting with myself and with partners, male and
+So I started experimenting with myself and with my partners.
+I

 practiced being mindful and present.
 I